Satwik-uppada/Data-Analysis-Capstone-Project/README.md

 ### Data Cleaning

-- Rectified negative values in the dataset.
+- Rectified abnormal values in the dataset.
-- Eliminated outliers in revenue and other relevant metrics.
+- Eliminate duplicate rows in the dataset.
-- Addressed missing or null values in the dataset.
+- Addressed missing or null values in the dataset and handled them with appropriate methods.

 ### Data Transformation

-- Converted raw data into actionable insights.
+- Transformed the data types of specific columns to more appropriate types based on the content they encapsulate.
 - Introduced new metrics or features to enhance the analysis.

 ### Exploratory Data Analysis (EDA)